FrontEnd-Guy/sarah-stewart/README.md

-# Sarah Stewart's Portfolio Website 🎨
+# Artist's Portfolio Website

-Welcome to the repository for Sarah Stewart's Portfolio website.
-As an accomplished bas-relief plaster artist, poet, and illustrator, this site captures the essence of her artistry, presenting it through a beautifully designed, adaptive interface.
+This is the portfolio website of Sarah Stewart, a bas-relief plaster artist, poet, and illustrator.
+The site captures the essence of her artistry and presents it through a beautifully designed, adaptive interface.

 ## 🖼 Features